12 Regional Barbecue Sauce Styles All Grill Masters Should Know

-Barbecue Sauce Across the Country
+Barbecue Sauces Across the Country

 You’ll immediately notice what makes this regional barbecue sauce unique: It’s white!
-Big Bog Gibson is credited with creating this mayonnaise-based BBQ sauce in 1925 for his signature hickory-smoked chicken.
+Big Bog Gibson is credited with creating the mayonnaise-based Alabama BBQ sauce in 1925 for his signature hickory-smoked chicken.
 In addition to slathering it on chicken, you can also use it as a dipping sauce, marinade or dressing for coleslaw.

 East North Carolina

-North Carolina is all about whole hog barbecue, and the traditional barbecue sauce in this region is bare bones and basic.
+North Carolina is all about whole hog barbecue, and the traditional east Carolina barbecue sauce in this region is bare bones and basic.
 It’s a pungent, thin sauce made from little more than cider vinegar, red pepper flakes and some salt.
 It’s perfect for cutting through fatty pork, but we think it tastes pretty good on chicken, too.